devStoyanov/FortiFlask/README.md

 Features

-Secure JWT token-based authentication
+Secure JWT token-based authentication,
-RESTful APIs for data manipulation
+RESTful APIs for data manipulation,
 Data validation using Pydantic,
-Scalable and easily deployable with Docker and Docker Compose Nginx as a reverse proxy for improved performance
-WSGI as web server to forward requests to web application
+Scalable and easily deployable with Docker and Docker Compose, Nginx as a reverse proxy for improved performance, WSGI as web server to forward requests to web application

 Technologies Used